luschroed/Acoustic_features/README.md

 ## Workflow
 1. Load DAIC-WOZ audio recordings
 2. Extract acoustic features using OpenWillis
+3. Extract speech characteristics using OpenWillis
-3. Create a participant-level feature table
+4. Create a participant-level feature table
-4. Merge extracted features with depression labels
+5. Merge extracted features with depression labels
-5. Perform exploratory analysis and visualization
+6. Perform exploratory analysis and visualization
-6. Train baseline machine learning models
+7. Train baseline machine learning models

 ## Disclaimer
 This repository is intended for research and educational purposes only.